TeX-Live/tlcockpit/README.md

 After this you can run it by simply typing `tlcockpit`, or via a direct `java` call as in `java -jar PATH/TO/tlcockpit.jar`.

+Debugging can be enabled by passing the option `-d` or, for more detailed debugging `-dd`.

 Requirements
 ------------
 You need at least `tlmgr` from after 2017-11-23, in TeX Live language at least